 - US Army Corps of Engineers (USACE)

 A lot of these places allow for free entry but when it comes to parks like Yellowstone National Park, this pass can save you some cash.
+By the way, if you want to save big on your national park travels, you may want to consider one of the top travel credit cards out there, the Chase Sapphire Preferred which now offers over $700 worth of travel with its 60,000 point bonus (after meeting minimum spend).

 How do you get the 4th grade national park pass?